Business and Organizational Security Management

-Today's era of heightened vulnerability and risk to life and property are causing dramatic changes in the role of security personnel throughout business, industry, and government.
-Security managers need more training than ever before in this highly specialized field.
-Demand for managers skilled in critical aspects of security, asset management, and emergency preparedness is skyrocketing and is expected to climb steadily.
+Today's era of heightened vulnerability and risk to life and property are causing dramatic changes in the role of security management throughout business, industry and government.
+Security managers need more training, and the demand for organizational management professionals who are skilled in critical aspects of security, asset management and emergency preparedness is increasing.

-Webster offers a comprehensive master's degree in Business and Organizational Security Management to professionals at military bases, companies, and organizations across the country, in partnership with the American Society for Industrial Security (ASIS).
+Webster University offers a comprehensive master's degree in Business and Organizational Security Management to graduate students and professionals at military bases, companies and organizations across the country, in partnership with the American Society for Industrial Security (ASIS).
 ASIS is the premier international organization for security professionals and has more than 32,000 members worldwide.

-Program curriculum focuses on strategic aspects of the field including government security management, legal and ethical issues in business security management, business assets protection, terrorism and extremist activity, violence in the workplace, emergency planning and information systems security.
-Classes complement and will assist you prepare for the Certified Protection Professional Program.
+The business and organizational security management program curriculum focuses on strategic aspects of the field including government security management, legal and ethical issues in business security management, business assets protection, terrorism and extremist activity, violence in the workplace, emergency planning and information systems security.
+Webster's classes complement and help graduate students prepare for the Certified Protection Professional Program.

-In light of today's heightened need for advanced training and education, Webster University also offers the degree online, providing you the ultimate in flexibility.
-You can take the program entirely in the traditional classroom environment, or entirely online, or mix and match online and classroom offerings according to your preference or schedule
+In light of today's heightened need for advanced training and education, Webster University also offers this master's degree online, providing students with flexibility.
+The organizational management degree program is available as a traditional classroom and online graduate program, as well as a hybrid program with classroom and online class offerings to accommodate busy schedules.

 Points of Distinction